cyclus/cyclus.github.com/source/user/tutorial/sim_parm.rst

 1. Duration: the number of months to be simulated
 2. Start Month: the first month of the simulation
 3. Start Year: the first year of the simulation
-4. Decay treatment: Turn off all decay ("never") or allow individual archetypes to implement it
+4. Decay treatment: Turn off all decay ("never") allow individual archetypes to implement it,
-5. Simulation Handle: An optional unique identifier for this particular simulation.
+5. Simulation Handle (<simulation>):  An optional unique identifier for this particular simulation.
-6. Description: A brief description for your benefit.
+6. Description: A brief description of your simulation.

 We'll return later to the topics of generating, loading and executing an input file.